Participants in the Madoff investment scandal: Fred Wilpon

 Sterling Equities, a group of companies owned by Fred Wilpon, was sued in December 2010, for $1 billion by trustee Picard.
 Wilpon at the time owned the New York Mets baseball team, a sports cable network and extensive real estate holdings.
 Picard charged that "red flags" were ignored, and there was no due diligence.
 He claimed that the Mets owners "were simply in too deep – having substantially supported their businesses with Madoff money – to do anything but ignore the gathering clouds."
 On February 10, 2011, former New York Governor Mario Cuomo was appointed as a mediator in the dispute between the trustee and Sterling.
-On March 19, 2012 Wilpon and Picard agreed to settle the lawsuit for $162 million.
+On March 19, 2012, Wilpon and Picard agreed to settle the lawsuit for $162 million.

 Saul Katz

 Saul Katz, alongside Fred Wilpon, and other Sterling partners, was sued by the Madoff trustee Irving Picard.
-Picard wrote of Katz: "There are thousands of victims of Madoff’s massive Ponzi scheme.
+Picard wrote of Katz: "There are thousands of victims of Madoff's massive Ponzi scheme.
 But Saul Katz is not one of them."
 Katz settled the accusations of willfully ignoring the Madoff fraud for $162 million thereby avoiding a federal trial.

 Greg Katz

 Gregory Katz, a Sterling Equities Partner alongside Fred Wilpon and Saul Katz, was sued by the Madoff trustee Irving Picard.
-Greg Katz was said to be intimately involved in Sterling’s investments with Bernard L. Madoff.
-Katz opened his first Madoff account in January of 1992 and had interest in 31 accounts at the time the ponzi scheme was exposed to the public.
+Greg Katz was said to be intimately involved in Sterling's investments with Bernard L. Madoff.
+Katz opened his first Madoff account in January 1992 and had interest in 31 accounts at the time the ponzi scheme was exposed to the public.
 Greg Katz was shown to have received approximately $23,527,313 in "Fictitious Profits" from individual or Sterling-controlled accounts.
-Referring to Katz and other Sterling partners, Picard wrote: "There are thousands of victims of Madoff’s massive Ponzi scheme.
+Referring to Katz and other Sterling partners, Picard wrote: "There are thousands of victims of Madoff's massive Ponzi scheme.
 But Saul Katz is not one of them.
 Neither is Fred Wilpon.
 And neither are the rest of the partners at Sterling Equities who, along with Fred Wilpon and Saul Katz, are sophisticated investors who oversee and control Sterling and its many businesses and investments."
-Picard also wrote that Sterling Partners such as Katz among the "largest beneficiaries of Madoff’s fraud."
+Picard also wrote that Sterling Partners such as Katz among the "largest beneficiaries of Madoff's fraud."
 Gregory Katz entered into a settlement agreement with the Madoff trustee Irving Picard in April 2012.